Al-aminI/GraphMem/docs/getting-started/storage.md

 ## Turso (SQLite) - Recommended

 SQLite-based persistence with optional cloud sync.
+Turso uses an **offline-first architecture** where all data is stored locally with optional cloud synchronization.

 ### Installation